-Distributors.
+• Distributors.
 Distributors are resellers in local markets who provide engineering support and stock our semiconductors in direct relation to specific manufacturing customer orders.
 Our distributors often have valuable and established relationships with our end customers, and in certain countries it is customary to sell to distributors.
 While distributor payment to us is not dependent upon the distributor's ability to resell the product or to collect from the end customer, our distributors may provide longer payment terms to end customers than those we would offer.
-Sales to distributors accounted for 65%, 74% and 69% of revenue in 2013, 2012 and 2011, respectively.
+Sales to distributors accounted for 48%, 63% and 65% of revenue in 2015, 2014 and 2013, respectively.

 Our largest distributor, Tokyo Electron Device Ltd. ("TED"), is located in Japan.
-TED represented 31%, 50% and 53% of revenue in 2013, 2012 and 2011, respectively, and accounted for 11% and 35% of accounts receivable at December 31, 2013 and 2012, respectively.
-Our second largest distributor in 2013, Bright Creation Technologies, Ltd. ("BCT"), is located in Hong Kong.
-BCT represented 10%, 5% and 3% of revenue in 2013, 2012 and 2011, respectively, and accounted for 4% and 5% of accounts receivable at December 31, 2013 and 2012, respectively.
-No other distributor accounted for more than 10% of revenue in 2013, 2012 and 2011.
+TED represented more than 10% of revenue in each of 2015, 2014 and 2013, and accounted for more than 10% of accounts receivable as of December 31, 2015 and 2014.
+Bright Creation Technologies, Ltd. ("BCT"), is a distributor located in Hong Kong.
+BCT represented more than 10% of revenue in 2013.
+No other distributor accounted for more than 10% of revenue in 2015, 2014 or 2013.